 Pocket Living - London

-On October 23, join us for cocktails and conversation with developer Marc Vlessing on building affordable housing in London.
+On October 24, join us for cocktails and conversation with developer Marc Vlessing and architect Michael Sorkin on building affordable housing in London.

 As chief executive officer for Pocket Living, Marc develops new housing with compact units of approximately 400sf, bike storage, and other shared amenities.
 Through their efficient designs, Pocket is able to sell units directly to first-time buyers earning below the $66,000 affordable housing limit set by the mayor of London.
 Buyers are not permitted to rent their properties, and are required to sell to other Londoners earning middle-income wages.
 While compact units have come under fire by the Royal Institute of British Architects, the Mayor of London has recently endorsed Pocket with a £25m investment to develop over 1,000 new homes by 2021.